Murphy316/mdfile/docs/maintain.md

    $ npm version major
    $ npm version minor
    ```
-6. Add you change, commit your change, and push your change to your forked repository by running:
+6. Add your change(s), commit your change(s), and push your change(s) to your forked repository by running:
    ```sh
    $ git add .
    $ git commit -m "initial commit"